-In the 2017-18 academic session, the diagnostic test for French 1A and 1B will be open from 4pm on Tuesday 19th September (= the day of the first class meeting for Fr1A and Fr1B) until 4pm on Thursday 21st September.
+In the 2020-21 academic session, the diagnostic test for French 1A and 1B will be open to students from 4pm on Tuesday the 22nd of September until Thursday the 24th of September at 4pm.

 The test should be done in Learn, in the folders 'Course Materials', 'Fr1A/Fr1B Diagnostic Test' (scroll down to the bottom of the page on Learn to find this folder).

 Please note that changing from 1B to 1A is not allowed in any other circumstances, and is not possible after week 2 of semester 1.

 |Additional Costs|| Purchase of course books (Language, Literature and Film).
 Please see reading lists below:

 Course Delivery Information